irfanullahjan/cm3035-advanced-web-development/final/README.md

 For these tests to be pass, all the parts of the app must be running and integrated together, so plase ensure both the backend and the frontend app are running in the same environemnt and also Redis if chat tests are included in the test suite.

+## Version control

+Even though I didn't release any versions yet, I used [Git](https://git-scm.com/) to keep a history of changes to the codebase.
+Since I was the only one developing the application, I didn't create separate branches and merge requests and instead directly made changes in the `main` branch.
+A log of my changes may be obtained by running `git log` in terminal.
+Please note that this same Git repository also contains my midterm coursework.

 ## Possible improvements

 There is room for a ton of improvements that could be made to the applications.
 These include area such as user experience, the architechture, performance, and code quality.
 Here are some ideas:
+1. translations
 1. The app still doesn't support a number of features that a basic social network is expected to provided.
 For example, ability to edit profile once signed up, edit posts, add images and other media to posts, retaining a history of messages in the database, ability to restrict the privacy of past posts, fine-grained control over what information is shared with others, etc.

 1. The use of Websockets is limited.
 The chat functionally currently only supports a single public lobby that is accessible to any authenticated user.
 For a social network, it is expected that people will be able to direct message others.
 This is not currently implemented.
 Also when a user recieves a friend request, they don't received a notification in this regard, and we can use Django channels to build a simple notification system where users are informed about the activity related to their profile in realtime.